- Table of Contents

 It is better not to hang your embroidered cloth.
 Your embroidered project is better stored flat without too much weight stored above it.

 Light, particularly direct sunlight, can damage your embroidery by fading both fabric and threads.
-Try not to place items in direct sunlight or strong artificial light
+Try not to place items in direct sunlight or strong artificial light.
+Checkout the post on handwashing clothes and care for delicate clothes which apply to embroidered clothes as well

 Where to find designs for embroidery work